Cynesiz/linux-configs/README.md

 # linux-customizations
-Configurations I reuse every time I set up a Linux box.
+Config scripts I find myself reusing on a daily basis.

 Work in progress, some code is untested, regularly updating.